Walmart customers complain about double charges; retailer responds

 People across the country have been sharing complaints on social media about being double charged at Walmart.
 The company responded with this statement:

-When asked how many customers were affected or if the issue indeed affected customers nationwide, a representative referred back to Walmart’s statement, according to Nexstar station WDAF.
+When asked how many customers were affected or if the issue indeed affected customers nationwide, a representative referred back to Walmart’s statement, according to WDAF.

 Tovar, who was originally told it could be up to 30 days to get a refund, said she’s thankful to have the money back in her account before the holidays.